Major Bowes

-Edward J. Bowes (June 14, 1874 – June 13, 1946), professionally known as Major Edward Bowes, was an American radio personality of the 1930s and 1940s whose Major Bowes Amateur Hour was the best-known amateur talent show on radio during its 18-year run (1935–1952) on NBC Radio and CBS Radio.
+Edward J. Bowes (June 14, 1874 – June 13, 1946), professionally known as Major Edward Bowes, was an American radio personality, theatrical manager, and film executive.
+Best known as the creator and longtime master of ceremonies of Major Bowes Amateur Hour, he was one of the most influential figures in early American broadcasting.
+Bowes helped popularize the radio talent competition format during the 1930s, discovering and launching the careers of numerous performers.

+Before achieving national fame in radio, Bowes managed the Capitol Theatre in New York, and he was vice-president of Goldwyn Pictures Corporation, later overseeing radio operations connected to the formation of Metro-Goldwyn-Mayer.
+His radio program became a cultural phenomenon during the Great Depression, offering amateur performers a rare path to public recognition and commercial success.
+Bowes's authoritative on-air persona and trademark gong made him one of the most recognizable voices in American entertainment during the golden age of radio.

 Early life and radio career

-Bowes’ father died when he was six years old, and young Edward worked as he could to augment the family income.
+Bowes' father died when he was six years old, and young Edward worked as he could to augment the family income.
 After leaving grammar school he worked as an office boy, and then went into the real estate business, until the cataclysmic 1906 San Francisco earthquake wiped out his fortune.
 He then moved to New York City in search of other opportunities, soon realizing that the theatrical world was lucrative, and he worked busily in New York as a musical conductor, composer, and arranger.
 He also produced Broadway shows such as Kindling in 1911-12 and The Bridal Path in 1913.
 He was married to Kindling star Margaret Illington from 1910 until her death in 1934.

 He became managing director of New York's Capitol Theatre, which he ran with military efficiency.
-He insisted on being addressed as "Major Bowes," a nickname that sprang from his earlier military rank, though historians are divided on whether he was an active duty officer in World War I or held the rank as a member of the Officer Reserve Corps.
+He insisted on being addressed as "Major Bowes", a nickname that sprang from his earlier military rank, though historians are divided on whether he was an active duty officer in World War I or held the rank as a member of the Officer Reserve Corps.

+After his successes at the Capitol, Bowes was named vice president of Goldwyn Pictures Corporation in 1922.
+Following Goldwyn's 1924 merger with Metro Pictures and the Louis B. Mayer Company, Bowes assumed management of radio station WHN, formed from the combined stations WPAP, WRNY, and WQAO.